SoftwareEngineeringToolDemos/ICSE-2011-AutoBlackTest/README.md

 # ICSE-2011-AutoBlackTest
-This repository contains information related to the tool AutoBlackTest presented International Conference on Software Engineering, 2011.
+This repository contains information related to the tool AutoBlackTest presented in the International Conference on Software Engineering, 2011.
 The tool was originally presented in [this paper](http://dl.acm.org/citation.cfm?doid=1985793.1985979).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:
 * [The Official Project Page, including source code](http://www.lta.disco.unimib.it/tools/AutoBlackTest/AutoBlackTest/Home.html)
 * [A Video of the Tool](https://www.youtube.com/watch?v=svZS7TXJrf4)

-In this repository, you will find:
+In this repository, for AutoBlackTest you will find:
 * :white_check_mark: [Source code](http://www.lta.disco.unimib.it/tools/AutoBlackTest/AutoBlackTest/Download_files/workspaceDist.zip) (available)
 * :x: The original tool (no binary version available - RFT Application)